 The retreats offer experiential learning with the majestic Rocky Mountains as a backdrop.
 Guests will have the ability to enjoy time outdoors no matter the season.
 There will also be ample time for quiet reflection, relaxation and socialization.

-- explaining pain ~ to discuss the science of pain (what pain is and isn’t), stress biology and bioplasticity and their relevance to our experiences.
+- explaining pain ~ to discuss the science of pain, stress biology and bioplasticity and their relevance to our unique experiences.
 This includes the physiological changes that take place when we’re in pain or under stress for a long time, as well as how we can use bioplasticity for positive change.
 Our curricula were developed using the format from Explain Pain Supercharged, written by Lorimer Moseley and David Butler.

 - sharing stories ~ to communicate our lived experiences of pain, receive validation and support from our peers, and understand that none of us are alone; every story matters.